Carl L. Becker: The Heavenly City of the Eighteenth-Century Philosophers (1932)

-According to American historian and cultural critic Morris Berman, The Heavenly City of the Eighteenth-Century Philosophers “has never been surpassed as an analysis of modernity.”
+According to American historian and cultural critic Morris Berman, The Heavenly City of the Eighteenth-Century Philosophers "has never been surpassed as an analysis of modernity".

 Political views

-Interviewed for the pamphlet Writers Take Sides: Letters about the War in Spain from 418 American Authors Becker supported the Spanish Republicans.
+Interviewed for the pamphlet Writers Take Sides: Letters about the War in Spain from 418 American Authors, Becker supported the Spanish Republicans.
 He also stated his opposition to dictatorship in general.

-In 1910, Carl Becker assessed Progressive Era Kansas Americanization, which included state temperance amendments and legislation, as an "individualism of conformity, not of revolt."
-Becker added that this "individualism [also] means the ability of the individual to succeed," infusing early twentieth-century "Kansans" with "hair-triggered" vigilance that found "expression in the romantic devotion of people to the state, in a certain alert sensitiveness to criticism from outside."
+In 1910, Becker assessed Progressive Era Kansas Americanization, which included state temperance amendments and legislation, as an "individualism of conformity, not of revolt".
+Becker added that this "individualism [also] means the ability of the individual to succeed", infusing early 20th-century "Kansans" with "hair-triggered" vigilance that found "expression in the romantic devotion of people to the state, in a certain alert sensitiveness to criticism from outside".
 In addition, Becker attempted to sustain, rather than relativize, John Dewey's "effective freedom" and "negative freedom" in polities that attempted to advance both, usually under the rubric of a Progressive Era variant of proto-Crocean social liberalism.
 The dreaded "proto-" derives from Becker's arguments for social liberalism prior to the 1922 publication of his first (in a series) of reviews on Crocean philosophy.

 Dewey promoted social democracy in Europe prior to the 1920s, but Becker's perspectives on the Progressive Era endorsement as well as variegated notions of market socialism during this period remain subjects of scholarly inquiry.
 For his part, Dewey's "negative freedom" did not exclude ideas on degrees of free markets (which myriad socialists chastised and chastise him for).
 These contentions presaged fascist exploitation of Crocean philosophy and the eponymous philosopher's condemnation of the same.
 Becker did address the multivalent consequences of "free trade" ideas in history, but decidedly argued that these ideas ran counter to the aspirations of representative democracy.

 In his 1919 free trade in ideas dissent for Abrams v.
-United States, at the height of the First Red Scare, Oliver Wendell Holmes, Jr., held that a dichotomous understanding of Progressive Era "negative freedom," between civil liberties in society on the one hand, and degrees of "free trade" in private as well as public economic sectors on the other, could still potentially result in the latter branch shaping, and even subsuming, the former branch.
-After the Holmes dissent, Becker began to study conflicts over natural rights philosophy in United States history.
-James Ceaser argues that Becker ultimately found "natural rights" to be "meaningless" in the "modern world."
+United States, at the height of the First Red Scare, Oliver Wendell Holmes Jr., held that a dichotomous understanding of Progressive Era "negative freedom", between civil liberties in society on the one hand, and degrees of "free trade" in private as well as public economic sectors on the other, could still potentially result in the latter branch shaping, and even subsuming, the former branch.
+After the Holmes dissent, Becker began to study conflicts over natural-rights philosophy in U.S. history.
+James Ceaser argues that Becker ultimately found "natural rights" to be "meaningless" in the "modern world".